CLEARSY/BWORKBOOK/README.md

 # B WORKBOOK

-The B WORKBOOK is now available on CLEARSY's GitHub (https://github.com/CLEARSY/BWORKBOOK).
+The B WORKBOOK is now available on CLEARSY's GitHub.
-After several months of effort, the first version can be consulted and used for training in the use of formal methods and teaching the B method.
+After several months of effort, the first version (121 pages) can be consulted and used for training in the use of formal methods and teaching the B method.

 Many thanks to the contributors and reviewers, fromm Europe et South America, who have made this possible.